Uterine fibroids (leiomyoma) symptoms & treatment

-If you’re experiencing pain, heavy bleeding, or other symptoms, know that effective treatment options are available.
-At Aurora Sinai Medical Center, we offer a range of minimally invasive treatments tailored to your needs – from medication to advanced surgical procedures.
+If you’re experiencing pain, heavy bleeding or other symptoms, know that effective treatment options are available.
+The Aurora Fibroid Clinic at Aurora Sinai Medical Center offers a range of treatments tailored to your needs – from medication to advanced surgical procedures.

 Schedule your women’s health appointment